her-mirror/Agent-Aara/docs/appendices/glossary.md

 : An open-source vector database used for storing and retrieving embeddings for semantic search functionality.

 **Conversation State**
-: The current state of a user's interaction with Ara, including chat history, context, and processing information.
+: The current state of a user's interaction with Aara, including chat history, context, and processing information.

 **Crisis Intervention**
 : Immediate response protocols for users experiencing mental health crises or emergency situations.